-For the culture, a small sample of your blood, stool, urine or bone marrow is placed on a special medium that encourages the growth of bacteria.
-The culture is checked under a microscope for the presence of typhoid bacteria.
+A sample of your blood, stool, urine or bone marrow is used.
+The sample is placed in an environment where bacteria grow easily.
+The growth, called a culture, is checked under a microscope for the typhoid bacteria.
 A bone marrow culture often is the most sensitive test for Salmonella typhi.

 Antibiotic therapy is the only effective treatment for typhoid fever.

 Commonly prescribed antibiotics

 The medicine you get to treat typhoid fever may depend on where you picked up the bacteria.
 Strains picked up in different places respond better or worse to certain antibiotics.
 These medicines may be used alone or together.
 Antibiotics that may be given for typhoid fever are:

 - Fluoroquinolones.
 These antibiotics, including ciprofloxacin (Cipro), may be a first choice.
 They stop bacteria from copying themselves.
 But some strains of bacteria can live through treatment.
 These bacteria are called antibiotic resistant.

 - Cephalosporins.
 This group of antibiotics keeps bacteria from building cell walls.
 One kind, ceftriaxone, is used if there is antibiotic resistance.

 - Macrolides.
 This group of antibiotics keeps bacteria from making proteins.
 One kind called azithromycin (Zithromax) can be used if there is antibiotic resistance.